sadhiop/rtsc8/README.md

-#This is our very own RTSC8 project README
+# This is our very own RTSC8 project README

+the proyect will include:
+* Workshops
+* Test